frdr-dfdr/frdr_docs/docs/en/searching.md

 The redesigned FRDR Discovery Service separated from the FRDR website and launched as a standalone platform, Lunaris, on March 29th, 2023.
 [Lunaris](https://www.lunaris.ca/en) aggregates metadata from 100+ repositories, including datasets deposited in FRDR’s repository platform.
 It offers powerful functionality in discovering Canadian research data by using both text and map-based searching.

-You can also search for data deposited in FRDR using our internal search functionality,below.
+You can also search for data deposited in FRDR using our <a href="/repo/search" target="_blank">internal search</a> functionality.

 ## Search Methods